1757WestwoodRobotics/prog-docs/src/tools/python/loops.md

 print("hi")
 ```

-so instead, we have ways of repeating code over and over again
+so instead, we have ways of repeating code over and over again, we can use a loop.

 ```py
 for i in range(6):